 What you should know

 Feel you’re ready to venture out, start your own gig and begin selling your products online?
 Is your product offering about this or that?
-The consumer has to know firsthand, and how you go about your e-commerce packaging will be the closest you will get to them, and before the product: comes the product packaging.
+The consumer has to know firsthand, and how you go about your sustainable ecommerce packaging products will be the closest you will get to them, and before the product: comes the product packaging.
 Whether you want to give your customers a personal message along with relevant information, or if you want it to be almost intrigue worthy with minimal design, it’s all in the package.
 But there’s so much more to e-commerce packaging than getting your products to potential customers; while it can be daunting, understanding the basics is a good place to begin, especially if you’re starting out small but plan to sell your products locally, nationally or internationally.
 Eventually, your e-commerce packaging should prove to be optimal for your business in the short and long term, afford your customers a great experience and make your operations profitable.

 So what is “what is e-commerce packaging?”